-These hearty beef and sweet potato enchiladas are ready to serve in less than an hour!
-A few key shortcuts make these easy enchiladas doable on a weeknight or make them a day ahead to bake for dinner later.
-Topped with lots of cheese and sauce these enchiladas are a cozy and comforting dinner.
+These hearty sweet potato and ground beef enchiladas are ready to serve in less than an hour!
+A few key shortcuts make these easy enchiladas doable on a weeknight or make them up to a day ahead to bake for dinner later.
+Topped with lots of cheese and enchilada sauce this a hearty and comforting dinner.

-- And they rank high on the comfort-food gauge.
-Cheese, savory fillings, and more cheese go a long way to take the edge off a long day.
+And it ranks high on the comfort-food gauge.
+Cheese, savory fillings, saucy red enchilada sauce, and more cheese go a long way to take the edge off a long day.

-This is all to say I have another enchilada recipe for you today.
-Beef and sweet potato enchiladas to be specific.
-With a quick 15 minute filling, and even quicker wrap and roll assembly operation, these hearty beef and potato enchiladas are ready to serve in under an hour.
-Most of that time, by the way, is oven time otherwise known as hands-off time.
+So, with a quick 15-minute potato and ground beef filling and even quicker wrap and roll assembly operation, this dish is ready to serve in under an hour.
+Most of that time, by the way, is oven time, otherwise known as hands-off time.

 It starts with the beef and sweet potato enchilada filling: